d4rken-org/capod/PRIVACY_POLICY.md

 Bluetooth Low Energy is a technology that devices like AirPods use to communicate their status to nearby devices.
 CAPod requests location permissions because these permissions are required to work with Bluetooth Low Energy data.
-This is a privacy measure on Android's side because you could determine someones location by scanning for Bluetooth devices:
+This is a privacy measure on Android's side because you could determine someones location by scanning for Bluetooth
+devices:
 If you know the physical location of a Bluetooth device (e.g. AirTags) you could use Bluetooth data to calculate your position.

 ### Location access in the background

 CAPod uses the "location access in the background" permission (`ACCESS_BACKGROUND_LOCATION`) on Android 11 and older to receive Bluetooth Low Energy data while the app is in the background.
-This permission enables the "Show popup" and "Autoconnect" features and allows CAPod to react to nearby devices whil the app is closed.
+This permission enables the "Show popup" and " Autoconnect" features and allows CAPod to react to nearby devices whil the app is closed.

 ## Automatic error reports

+*This was removed in v2.11.0+*

 If an error occurs, an automated report may be sent to help me fix the issue.